 The MER is a multipage document that includes detailed medical information.
 As part of the physical examination, non-excepted drivers must fill out the medical history portion of the MER.
 This form is used by the medical examiner to evaluate whether the applicant qualifies for a medical examiner's certificate.
 The MER is not a medical examiner's certificate and cannot be accepted by DMV.

-CDL and commercial learner's permit (CLP) holders/applicants who certify to either a non-excepted interstate or non-excepted intrastate category of commercial motor vehicle operation must provide DMV with a MEC completed by a medical examiner listed on the Federal Motor Carrier Safety Administration's National Registry of Medical Examiners.
+CDL and commercial learner's permit (CLP) holders/applicants who certify to either a non-excepted interstate or non-excepted intrastate category of commercial motor vehicle operation must obtain a medical examiner listed on the Federal Motor Carrier Safety Administration's National Registry of Medical Examiners.

 Note: Although an employer may require you to get a MEC as a condition of employment, DMV cannot update a MEC to your driving record unless both of the following conditions apply: